Lezcano/GPIOServer/INSTALL.md

 ### Step 5: Test your GPIO hardware

 The install directory contains a testing app that uses the same GPIO numbering logic as the GPIOServer.
-Execute that app with your GPIO settings and verify that the inputs can be read, the outputs can be controlled, and so on.
+Execute that app with your GPIO settings and verify that inputs can be read, outputs can be controlled, and so on.

 For example, the following command will flash (blink on-and-off) GPIO19, and read (and print) the values of GPIO4: